kubernetes/minikube/site/content/en/docs/Reference/Commands/start.md

       --docker-env stringArray            Environment variables to pass to the Docker daemon. (format: key=value) --docker-opt stringArray            Specify arbitrary flags to pass to the Docker daemon. (format: key=value) --download-only                     If true, only download and cache files for later use - don't install or start anything.
-      --driver                            Used to specify the driver to run kubernetes in.
+      --driver string                     Used to specify the driver to run kubernetes in.
 The list of available drivers depends on operating system.
       --dry-run                           dry-run mode.
 Validates configuration, but does not mutate system state --embed-certs                       if true, will embed the certs in kubeconfig.
       --enable-default-cni                Enable the default CNI plugin (/etc/cni/net.d/k8s.conf).
 Used in conjunction with "--network-plugin=cni".